Contrasting Ondas (ONDS) & Its Rivals

 |2.56

-As a group, “Radio & t.v. communications equipment” companies have a potential upside of 47.48%.
-Given Ondas’ competitors higher possible upside, analysts plainly believe Ondas has less favorable growth aspects than its competitors.
+As a group, “Radio & t.v. communications equipment” companies have a potential upside of 44.25%.
+Given Ondas’ peers higher probable upside, analysts plainly believe Ondas has less favorable growth aspects than its peers.

+This table compares Ondas and its peers’ net margins, return on equity and return on assets.

-Ondas has a beta of -0.17, meaning that its share price is 117% less volatile than the S&P 500.
-Comparatively, Ondas’ competitors have a beta of 1.09, meaning that their average share price is 9% more volatile than the S&P 500.
+Ondas has a beta of -0.17, meaning that its stock price is 117% less volatile than the S&P 500.
+Comparatively, Ondas’ peers have a beta of 1.09, meaning that their average stock price is 9% more volatile than the S&P 500.

 Institutional and Insider Ownership

 17.5% of Ondas shares are owned by institutional investors.
 Comparatively, 48.6% of shares of all “Radio & t.v. communications equipment” companies are owned by institutional investors.
-8.5% of Ondas shares are owned by insiders.
-Comparatively, 21.1% of shares of all “Radio & t.v. communications equipment” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.
+8.5% of Ondas shares are owned by company insiders.
+Comparatively, 21.1% of shares of all “Radio & t.v. communications equipment” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

 Summary